VineetTambe/ros-noetic-docker/README.md

 ```
 Running once built:
 #Give permissions:
-(This command will allow the docker to use your system GUI for - ex. launching rqt)
+(!!This command will allow the docker to use your system GUI by accessing the Xserver for - ex. launching rqt)
 ```
-xhost +
+xhost +local:
 ```
+This is not that huge of a problem but users should be cogniasant about the effects of this command.
+After you are done using the docker just remember to run ``` xhost - ``` To restore your previous settings

 #docker run:
 get DOCKER_IMAGE_ID from: